esbullington/react-d3-boolean-chart/README.md

 ### Sponsorship

-This chart was made possible through the sponsorship of the [engineering firm](http://www.jbysewski.de/) of Jakob Bysewski, Saarlouis, Germany.
+This chart was conceived and sponsored by the [engineering firm](http://www.jbysewski.de/) of Jakob Bysewski, Saarlouis, Germany.

 ### License